In most of working people’s career, they might have surely faced many types of interviews like

 5. It makes the candidate familiar with the team as well company’s work culture:

-Hence, panel interview is something which helps them to get oriented with the team and company’s work culture.
+Hence, the panel interview is something which helps them to get oriented with the team and the company’s work culture.

 6. It is a very reliable method:

 Panel interviews are always considered as a reliable method as it is a particular interview procedure followed by a group of panel members.

 7. Consistency in the format: